MindOfMatter/epub_to_mp3/README.md

 ## Usage

+- `epub_to_mp3.ps1` : convert only one epub to mp3 files by chapter

 1. Run `epub_to_mp3.ps1` with PowerShell.
 2. Select an ePub file through the GUI.
+3. After asked, if you press N or n to skip step (epub to txts and txts to mp3)
+4. The script will process the ePub file, convert it to MP3 (WAV while processing), and save it in the specified output directory.

+- `epubs_to_mp3.ps1` : convert multiple epub to mp3 files by chapter

+1. Put in `setup.json` the array string epub file paths into `"ready_ebook_paths"`
+2. Run `epub_to_mp3.ps1` with PowerShell.
 3. After asked, if you press N or n to skip step (epub to txts and txts to mp3)
 4. The script will process the ePub file, convert it to MP3 (WAV while processing), and save it in the specified output directory.